Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 Migrate up or down tenants.

-> Note: You can also migrate up the management datasource to deploy another management database: `prisma-multi-tenant migrate management up`
+> Note: You can also migrate up the management datasource to deploy another management database: `prisma-multi-tenant migrate management up -- --create-db`

 **Arguments**